ltifi/Rick-Morty-Project/README.md

 - Use of FastApi

--- To run the projet --
+-- To run the project --

 - Clone the project: git clone https://github.com/ltifi/Rick-Morty-Project.git